spacetelescope/slitlessutils/docs/cosmicrays.rst

 Example
 ~~~~~~~

-This are the kernels and can be envoked by the subscript, for example
+This are the kernels and can be controlled by the subscript, for example

 .. code:: python